Titanic (1997 film): Retrospective

+In 1998, the Chinese president Jiang Zemin praised the film during an address to the National People's Congress in order to demonstrate his endorsement of Western cultural imports.
+In 2025, The Hollywood Reporter listed Titanic as having the best stunts of 1997.

 Accolades

-Titanic began its awards sweep starting with the Golden Globes, winning four: Best Motion Picture – Drama, Best Director, Best Original Score, and Best Original Song.
-Kate Winslet and Gloria Stuart were also nominees.
-The film garnered fourteen Academy Award nominations, tying the record set in 1950 by Joseph L. Mankiewicz's All About Eve and won eleven: Best Picture (the second film about the Titanic to win that award, after 1933's Cavalcade), Best Director, Best Art Direction, Best Cinematography, Best Visual Effects, Best Film Editing, Best Costume Design, Best Sound (Gary Rydstrom, Tom Johnson, Gary Summers, Mark Ulano), Best Sound Effects Editing, Best Original Dramatic Score, Best Original Song.
-Kate Winslet, Gloria Stuart and the make-up artists were the three nominees that did not win, ultimately losing to Helen Hunt in As Good as It Gets, Kim Basinger in L.A.
-Confidential and Men in Black simultaneously.
-James Cameron's original screenplay and Leonardo DiCaprio were not nominees.
-It was the second film to receive eleven Academy Awards, after Ben-Hur.
-The Lord of the Rings: The Return of the King would also match this record in 2004.
+At the Golden Globes, Titanic won Best Motion Picture – Drama, Best Director, Best Original Score, and Best Original Song.
+Winslet and Stuart were also nominated.
+At the 70th Academy Awards, Titanic garnered fourteen Academy Award nominations, tying the record set in 1950 by Joseph L. Mankiewicz's All About Eve and won eleven: Best Picture (the second film about the Titanic to win that award, after 1933's Cavalcade), Best Director, Best Art Direction, Best Cinematography, Best Visual Effects, Best Film Editing, Best Costume Design, Best Sound (Gary Rydstrom, Tom Johnson, Gary Summers, Mark Ulano), Best Sound Effects Editing, Best Original Dramatic Score, Best Original Song.
+Winslet, Stuart and the make-up artists were nominated, but lost to Helen Hunt in As Good as It Gets, Kim Basinger in L.A.
+Confidential and Men in Black.
+Titanic was the second film to receive eleven Academy Awards, after Ben-Hur (1959).
+The Lord of the Rings: The Return of the King matched the record in 2004.
+In 2017, La La Land would tie the record for having the most Academy Award nominations.

 Titanic won the 1997 Academy Award for Best Original Song, as well as four Grammy Awards for Record of the Year, Song of the Year, Best Song Written Specifically for a Motion Picture or Television, and Best Female Pop Vocal Performance.
-The film's soundtrack became the best-selling primarily orchestral soundtrack of all time, and became a worldwide success, spending sixteen weeks at number-one in the United States, and was certified diamond for over eleven million copies sold in the United States alone.
-The soundtrack also became the best-selling album of 1998 in the U.S. "My Heart Will Go On" won the Grammy Awards for Best Song Written Specifically for a Motion Picture or for Television.
+The soundtrack became the best-selling primarily orchestral soundtrack of all time, spending sixteen weeks at number-one in the United States, and was certified diamond for over eleven million copies sold in the United States alone.
+It was also the best-selling album of 1998 in the US.
+"My Heart Will Go On" won the Grammy Awards for Best Song Written Specifically for a Motion Picture or for Television.

-The film also won various awards outside the United States, including the Awards of the Japanese Academy as the Best Foreign Film of the Year.
-Titanic eventually won nearly ninety awards and had an additional forty-seven nominations from various award-giving bodies around the world.
-Additionally, the book about the making of the film was at the top of The New York Times' bestseller list for several weeks, "the first time that such a tie-in book had achieved this status".
+Titanic also won various awards outside the United States, including the Awards of the Japanese Academy as the Best Foreign Film of the Year.
+It eventually won nearly ninety awards and had an additional forty-seven nominations from various award-giving bodies around the world.
+The book about the making of the film was at the top of The New York Times' bestseller list for several weeks, "the first time that such a tie-in book had achieved this status".

-Since its release, Titanic has appeared on the American Film Institute's award-winning 100 Years ... series.
-So far, it has ranked on the following six lists:
+Titanic has appeared on the American Film Institute's award-winning 100 Years ... series six times.